ynzhang23/events-helper/README.md

 ## Biggest takeaways

+1. Manipulating and managing many-to-many with :has_many_through associations using link tables

-1. Passing options as locals when rendering partials.
+2. Passing options as locals when rendering partials.

 Goal: Rendering a Join button within a partial only when needed